This article first appeared in Lincolnshire Life magazine in March 1986 and is reproduced with their kind permission.

 The stirrup brake was to be found at the front wheel operated by a handlebar lever, while at the rear a belt rim brake was controlled by foot pedal.
 The 26 inch wheels carried Palmer motor-cycle tyres, with a hand pump mounted above the fuel tank on the top frame tube.

-Kirby claimed that this machine would run 120 miles to the gallon, giving a range of 150 miles with the VA gallon capacity tank, with sufficient lubrication for 400 miles running. though this slill required the rider to apply himself to the tank mounted oil pump occasionally.
+Kirby claimed that this machine would run 120 miles to the gallon, giving a range of 150 miles with the 1¼ gallon capacity tank, with sufficient lubrication for 400 miles running, though this still required the rider to apply himself to the tank mounted oil pump occasionally.

 A lighting set was not included as standard on any of the three models listed.
 The new owner would have fitted an Acetylene generator and lamps. in which a container holding dry Calcium Carbide received metered drops of water from a reservoir above.